allisonkadel/carbin-api-docs/source/index.html.md

   -H "Authorization: Token YOU_TOKEN"
 ```

-CarbIN uses JSON Web Tokens to allow access to the API.
-If you are interested in applying for a token, please contact <tokens@carboninsights.co>.
+carbIN uses JSON Web Tokens to allow access to the API.
+If you are interested in applying for a token, please contact <support@carboninsights.co>.

-CarbIN requires that the JWT is included in all API requests to the server in a header that looks like the following:
+carbIN requires that the JWT is included in all API requests to the server in a header that looks like the following:

 `Authorization: Token YOUR_TOKEN`